jonathanmcchesney/nextjs-uni-dash/README.md

 To view the GraphQL endpoint navigate to [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql)

 This is only available in development mode.
 In production mode introspection has been disabled.
 You can still navigate to the page via the URL but you would be able to view the sandbox area like you would in development.

+Note the graphql route is set up as serverless functions [here](src/app/api/graphql/route.tsx).
+This exposes two HTTP requests:

+1. GET - This is when a user directly navigates to this route, this will render the apollo sandbox/playground.
+2. POST - This is when a user makes a graphql query, note all queries are considered POST requests, even queries such as `getUser`.

 ## Core concepts